 Overwintering begoniasBegonia tubers are easy to preserve during the winter.
 After the first night frost and when the begonia foliage begins to yellow, reduce watering until the pots dry out.
 Lift the begonias and cut the stems back to just above the tuber.
 Attach a label with the name Begonias to remind yourself for the next year.
 Shake the compost from the begonia tubers and place them in a box with compost and sharp sand.
 Keep the tubers in a frost-free area.
 Next spring, you can plant them once again and the plant will reward you with its beautiful flowers.

 Show moreFor your begonias to experience an extra early flowering, you can 'withdraw' them.
 In the spring, place the tubers in damp peat at 15-20˚ C. As soon as shoots start appearing, place the tubers in a pot.
 Allow the tubers to get used to the outdoors once again.
 At last, you can plant the tubers in the ground or flower pot.
 You will soon be able to enjoy the hundreds of colourful flowers provided by this begonia species.

 - Extra information

-Latin name Begonia fimbriata Delivery type Supplied as bulb or tuber Guarantee 100% Growth and Flowering guarantee Color Mixed Colours Light preference full sun , partial sun , full shade Scented not scented Flowers for cutting no Flowering period June - November Growing height 30 - 40 cm Planting distance 15 - 20 cm Planting depth 10 cm Diameter bulb 3 - 4 cm
+Latin name Begonia fimbriata Delivery type Supplied as bulb or tuber Guarantee 100% growth and flowering guarantee Color Mixed Colours Light preference full sun , partial sun , full shade Scented not scented Flowers for cutting no Flowering period June - October Growing height 30 - 40 cm Planting distance 15 - 20 cm Planting depth 10 cm Diameter bulb 3 - 4 cm